GEAR COMPARISON

 Shimano Curado DC Pros

-• MicroModule gearing provides genuinely superior smoothness under high load.
+• MicroModule gearing provides genuinely superior smoothness under high cranking load.

-• CI4+ sideplate adds rigidity without significant weight penalty.
+• CI4+ sideplate adds structural rigidity without an unnecessary weight penalty.

 • Ergonomic palm fit excels during high-volume power casting sessions.